Final Objects

 public string $message;

-public BeenProcessed $been; // Self-evidence
+public BeenProcessed $been; // Self-proof

 public function __construct(

-#[Input] Money $total, // Immanent nature
+#[Input] Money $total, // Immanence

-#[Input] CreditCard $card, // Immanent nature
+#[Input] CreditCard $card, // Immanence

-#[Inject] OrderIdGenerator $generator, // Transcendent force
+#[Inject] OrderIdGenerator $generator, // Transcendence

-#[Inject] Receipt $receipt // Transcendent force
+#[Inject] Receipt $receipt // Transcendence

 ) {

-$this->orderId = $generator->generate(); // New immanent nature
+$this->orderId = $generator->generate(); // New Immanence

-$this->confirmationCode = $receipt->generate($total); // New immanent nature
+$this->confirmationCode = $receipt->generate($total); // New Immanence

-$this->timestamp = new DateTimeImmutable(); // New immanent nature
+$this->timestamp = new DateTimeImmutable(); // New Immanence

-$this->message = "Order confirmed: {$this->orderId}"; // New immanent nature
+$this->message = "Order Confirmed: {$this->orderId}"; // New Immanence

-// Self-evidence of completion
+// Self-proof of completion

 $this->been = new BeenProcessed(